 High availability (HA) avoids database downtime by maintaining standby replicas of every node in a server group.
-If a node goes down, Hyperscale switches incoming connections from the failed node to its standby.
+If a node goes down, Hyperscale (Citus) switches incoming connections from the failed node to its standby.
 Failover happens within a few minutes, and promoted nodes always have fresh data through PostgreSQL synchronous streaming replication.

 To take advantage of HA on the coordinator node, database applications need to detect and retry dropped connections and failed transactions.
 The newly promoted coordinator will be accessible with the same connection string.

 Recovery can be broken into three stages: detection, failover, and full recovery.
-Hyperscale runs periodic health checks on every node, and after four failed checks it determines that a node is down.
-Hyperscale then promotes a standby to primary node status (failover), and provisions a new standby-to-be.
+Hyperscale (Citus) runs periodic health checks on every node, and after four failed checks it determines that a node is down.
+Hyperscale (Citus) then promotes a standby to primary node status (failover), and provisions a new standby-to-be.
 Streaming replication begins, bringing the new node up-to-date.
 When all data has been replicated, the node has reached full recovery.